Our infrastructure agent automatically monitors your Docker containers. With Docker monitoring you can:

 - Set Docker-related alert conditions.

-You can alternatively use a Docker image containing the infrastructure agent, see Infrastructure CoreOS Docker container.
+You can alternatively use a Docker image containing the infrastructure agent, see Docker container for infrastructure monitoring.

 Requirement details for automatic Docker container monitoring for the New Relic's infrastructure agent: